CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     - **Exchange mailboxes:** Set the toggle to **On** and then select Choose users, groups, or teams to specify the mailboxes to place on hold.
 Use the search box to find user mailboxes and distribution groups (to place a hold on the mailboxes of group members) to place on hold.
 You can also place a hold on the associated mailbox for a Microsoft Team, Microsoft 365 group, and Viva Engage Group.

     - **SharePoint sites:** Set the toggle to **On** and then select Choose sites to specify SharePoint sites and OneDrive accounts to place on hold.
 Type the URL for each site that you want to place on hold.
-You can also add the URL for the SharePoint site for a Microsoft Team, Microsoft 365 group or a Yammer Group.
+You can also add the URL for the SharePoint site for a Microsoft Team, Microsoft 365 group, or a Yammer Group.

     - **Exchange public folders:** You can keep this toggle **Off**.
 You can't choose specific public folders to put on hold.
 Leave the toggle switch off if you don't want to put a hold on public folders.

     >**Note:** When adding **Exchange mailboxes** or **SharePoint sites** to a hold, you must explicitly add **at least one** content location to the hold.
-In other words, if you set the toggle to **On** for mailboxes or sites, you must select specific mailboxes or sites to add to the hold. **Otherwise**, the eDiscovery hold will be created but no mailboxes or sites will be added to the hold.
+In other words, if you set the toggle to **On** for mailboxes or sites, you must select specific mailboxes or sites to add to the hold. **Otherwise**, the eDiscovery hold will be created, but no mailboxes or sites will be added to the hold.

     Select **Next**.

-1. To create a query-based hold using keywords or conditions, specifically for **Microsoft 365 Copilot** complete the following steps:
+1. To create a query-based hold using keywords or conditions, specifically for **Microsoft 365 Copilot**, complete the following steps:

     - In the box under **Keywords**, type a query to preserve only the content that matches the query criteria.
 You can specify keywords, email message properties, or site properties, such as file names.
 You can also use more complex queries that use a Boolean operator, such as **AND**, **OR**, or **NOT**.

     - Select **Add condition** to add one or more conditions to narrow the query for the hold.
 Each condition adds a clause to the KQL search query that is created and run when you create the hold.
-For example, you can specify a date range so that email or site documents that were created within the date ranged are preserved.
+For example, you can specify a date range so that email or site documents that were created within the date range are preserved.
 A condition is logically connected to the keyword query (specified in the **Keywords** box) and other conditions by the **AND** operator.
 That means items have to satisfy both the keyword query and the condition to be preserved.

     For creating a hold, because user prompts to **Copilot** and responses from **Copilot** are stored in a user's mailbox, they can be searched and retrieved when the user's mailbox is selected as the source for a search query.
 Select and retrieve this data from the source mailbox by selecting **Add condition > Type > Copilot interactions**.